 Modlite stands behind the products it builds and sells.
 If a product fails, contact us and get an RMA # and return shipping label first before sending it back.
 We may ask you to trouble shoot the light first.
 The exception is light head springs and bezel lenses.
-Both our light head springs and bezel lenses are designed to be replaceable, If you have broken a lens we will offer you the choice of sending the light head back to have it fixed or we can sent you a new lens and a tool to replace it yourself.
+Both our light head springs and bezel lenses are designed to be replaceable, If you have broken a lens we can send you a new lens and a tool to replace it yourself.
 We recommend that if you are going to be doing force on force training that you use clear plastic or even clear packing tape to cover the lens as a direct hit from a UTM or SIMS round may or may not crack the lenses.

 New products can be returned within 7 days of purchase unused for a full refund.
 Return shipping is paid for by the customer.
 We reserve the right to evaluate returns/refunds before a refund is issued.

 *NOTICE*: Opened Surefire™️ Products are non-refundable.
 Please also be aware that any Surefire™️ Warranty claims will need to be directed to them.